 Frequently Asked Questions

-Can you decorate shortbread cookies?
 Yes, once you cut the cookies you can top them with sprinkles.
 You can also dip the baked cookies in melted chocolate and sprinkle with nuts.

-Can you freeze shortbread cookie dough?
 Yes, once you shape the dough into a rectangle, wrap it securely with plastic wrap.
 Freeze the dough for up to 3 months.
 Defrost in the refrigerator before cutting and baking the cookies.

-Can you make shortbread cookies with granulated sugar?
 Yes, you can use granulated sugar (same amount).
 However, the cookies won’t be as soft.
 They will be a little more like sugar cookies.